UO-CS210/flood-fill/docs/HOWTO.md

 ```
 FIXME: The color wheel should produce colors of contrasting brightness
 as well as hue, to maximize distinctness for dichromats (people with
-"color blindness".
-Maybe generating a good color wheel can be part of a
+"color blindness").
+Maybe generating a good color wheel can be part
-project later in CS 210.
-(This is not a required or expected change
+of a project later in CS 210.
+(This is not a required or expected
-for the week 5 project.)
+change for the week 5 project.)
 ```

 The current palette of colors is defined using